-You can use a long stitch length here because you’ll be taking this seam out later.
+You can use a long stitch length (a basting stitch) here because you’ll be ripping out this seam later.

 Put the zipper up against the side of the zipper foot.
 Sew down the length making sure the center of the zipper remains in line with the seam.

 Stop before you reach the pull tab.
-Slide it up so it’s out of the way and finish sewing to the end of the zipper.
+Slide the tab up so it’s out of the way and finish sewing to the end of the zipper.

 Finally, take a seam ripper and open the basted seam to reveal the front of the zipper.

-Remove the stray threads and you’re ready to add a zipper to your project.
+Remove the stray threads and you’re ready to add the zipper panel to your project.